The Blind Alley

 "Joy," the girl said making the Nurse jump.

 "Oh.
 You scared me," replied Joy, clutching her heart.
 "I'm not used to visitors."

 The woman was slender, and wearing light colored clothing as always.
 A simple short sleeved button down of light green hue draped into a hem of ruffles around her thighs.
 And beneath the shirt a plain color of pants.
 She was not of remarkable dress, but she was probably one of the best pokemon leaders to date.

 Nurse Joy started walking down the hallway back the way they had come.
 The visitor followed suit, attempting to promote their polite conversation.

 "It's hardly fall yet.
 Where are all the trainers?"

 "The slow season starts earlier and earlier every year.
 You know how it is.
 Kid wants to become a pokemon master.
 A month goes by and they all start dropping off like flies.
-I have a theory that if a pokemon trainer lasts through the first three months then they'll probably make the distance."
+I have a theory that if a pokemon trainer lasts through the first six months then they'll probably make the distance."

 "Or perhaps they just don't know how to give up properly," mumbled the woman underneath her breath.
 If Joy had heard her, she continued as if she didn't.